Tasin007/Hostel-Management-Client/README.md

+# Hostel Management System

-Assignment Category: assignment12_category_0013
+## Assignment Category: assignment12_category_0013

+Welcome to the Hostel Management System!
+This project is part of the assignment category `assignment12_category_0013`.

-Live Link: hostel-management-client-site.vercel.app
+### Live Link

+Check out the live version of the project [here](https://hostel-management-client-site.vercel.app).

 1.Responsive Design:
 The site is designed to be responsive, ensuring a seamless user experience across various devices, including mobiles, tablets, and desktops.